-For a remarkable panoramic view of the temple complex you can climb Yuantong Hill by taking one of the stone staircases carved into the mountain on either side of the main hall.
-These stairways boast the most ancient inscriptions in Kunming, carved into the stone wall, and still readable after centuries of exposure to the weather.
+For a remarkable panoramic view of the temple complex, travellers can climb Yuantong Hill by taking one of the stone staircases carved into the mountain on either side of the main hall.
+These stairways boast the most ancient inscriptions in Kunming, carved into the stone wall and still readable after centuries of exposure to the weather.
 There are also some impressive statues and carvings within the temple, including two ferocious dragons carved into pillars dating from the Ming Dynasty.

-Green Lake, a lovely scenic area, is ten minutes walk from the temple and there is a popular vegetarian restaurant just outside the complex.
+Green Lake, a lovely scenic area, is a ten minute walk from the temple and there is a popular vegetarian restaurant just outside the complex.

 Address: Juantong Jie, Kunming.

 Telephone: (0)87 1519 3762